 Spring showers make for breathtaking waterfalls in the Blue Ridge Mountains.
 The area is home to several waterfalls that are accessible by easy or moderate hikes, including favorites like Catawba Falls near Old Fort (scheduled to re-open in spring 2024.) and the family-friendly Tom’s Creek Falls between Marion and Little Switzerland.
 Or head north to Linville Falls, where the Erwins View Trail leads past four overlooks on these picturesqe falls.
 Check out our Hiking & Waterfalls Guide for more.

 Lake James State Park is a great spring destination for the whole family.
 The park’s two recreational areas offer more than 25 miles of trails for hiking and biking, plus campgrounds and boat access.
 Rent a canoe, kayak or paddleboard (beginning in May) to choose your own lake adventure, and come back in the summer to check out the swimming beach.

 Stroll a Small Town Main Street

-Browse local shops, restaurants, breweries and galleries along the 310 District in Marion or along East Main Street and Catawba Avenue in Old Fort.
+Browse local shops, restaurants, breweries and galleries in historic downtown Marion or along East Main Street and Catawba Avenue in Old Fort.
 Learn about early 20th century life at the Mountain Gateway Museum or shop for a unique souvenir.
 Visit a village of Swiss-style chalets in Little Switzerland and enjoy a scenic drive down The Diamondback, a twisting route popular for motorcycles and sports cars.